coder-mike/microvium/readme.md

 ## Install and Get Started

-If you're new to MicroVM, check out the [Getting Started](./doc/getting-started.md) tutorial which explains the concepts and how to get set up.
+If you're new to Microvium, check out the [Getting Started](./doc/getting-started.md) tutorial which explains the concepts and how to get set up.

 ## Docs